 Enlist the help of a Robo Advisor.

 Sitting tight in a volatile market can be tough, but what can be even more difficult?
 Entering in the first place.
 Whether you’re a novice investor with little-to-no experience or you want to diversify your portfolio, it’s not uncommon to get caught in the trap of behavioral investing or to let risk aversion steer you to under-invest.
-That’s where a robo advisor, like our cash-enhanced Managed Portfolio, can help.
+That’s where a robo advisor, like our cash-enhanced Robo Portfolio, can help.

 With no advisory fees and a built-in cash buffer, investors at any level can feel confident in their investments, whether the market’s facing a rocky road or smooth sailing.
 Because the cash buffer eases the effects of market fluctuations, the emotional toll triggered by highs and lows feels less extreme — making it easier to stay the course.